 The Role of Industry-Backed Frameworks in Successful Cybersecurity Implementations

 Cybersecurity is complex and rapidly-evolving.
 Organizations should look to industry-recognized frameworks for providing short-term and long-term value.
 While one size doesn’t fit all, established frameworks can provide a guide for your long-term desired outcome, such as achieving Zero Trust or CARTA framework, as well as help you benchmark your security posture against your peers.
-(Read more on Zero Trust here and CARTA here).
+(Read more on Zero Trust here).

 Given that we know credential compromise is the top target for attackers, the Identity and Access Threat Prevention category provides a framework that acknowledges and addresses the most pressing cybersecurity challenges that enterprises face.
 As users, devices, and apps have moved well beyond traditional network perimeters, and as hackers increasingly compromise those identities and devices; understanding the risk associated with different user identities is key to consistently enforcing policies.
 Security teams must know the full context of what an identity or entity does; its behavior, patterns, and risks; and how all of those factors evolve over time.
 Effective security posture means being able to detect and distinguish truly malicious behavior from atypical but benign behavior - particularly in the interest of keeping the business running smoothly.
 Enterprises must be able to act on this context and take real-time action before critical resources are breached.